SAN DIEGO SYMPHONY: FREQUENTLY ASKED QUESTIONS

 Yes, the Symphony currently has 44 members on its board of directors, which is comprised of various community and business leaders.
 These include members of San Diego’s legal and financial community along with small business owners, principals from large business, local entrepreneurs and philanthropic supporters.

 How many people does the San Diego Symphony employ?

 In addition to the 80 full-time musicians, there are 38 members of the administrative staff, which includes administration, artistic, development, education, facilities, finance, human resources, information systems, marketing and public relations and production.
 The cost of putting on a concert also includes salaries and fees for the music director, guest artists, stage crew, house management and maintenance.

-COPLEY SYMPHONY HALL (FORMERLY THE FOX THEATRE):
+JACOBS MUSIC CENTER (FORMERLY THE FOX THEATRE):